mdn/content/files/en-us/web/http/status/101/index.md

 The protocol is specified in the {{HTTPHeader("Upgrade")}} request header received from a client.

 The server includes an {{HTTPHeader("Upgrade")}} header in this response to indicate the protocol it has agreed to switch to.
-The process is described in detail in the [Protocol upgrade mechanism](/en-US/docs/Web/HTTP/Protocol_upgrade_mechanism) article.
+The process is described in detail in the [Protocol upgrade mechanism](/en-US/docs/Web/HTTP/Protocol_upgrade_mechanism) guide.

 ## Status